Quantum entanglement patterns in the structure of atomic nuclei within the nuclear shell model: Results

 The leftmost panel of Fig.~\ref{fig:SijBe} corresponds to ${}^8$Be, with 2 protons and 2 neutrons in each of the 6-orbital valence spaces. ${}^8$Be shows a relatively low mutual information in all orbitals, although the like-particle mutual information is more prominent than the corresponding neutron-proton values.
 The central panel focuses on ${}^{10}$Be, which has the largest neutron-neutron entanglement among the three isotopes.
 In the rightmost panel, for ${}^{12}$Be, neutrons completely fill the valence space and proton-neutron, neutron-proton, and neutron-neutron entanglement is trivially zero.
 Proton-proton entanglement grows with the neutron excess, though, and the proton-proton sector of ${}^{12}$Be shows the largest mutual information values of all three isotopes.
 In contrast, proton-neutron entanglement is relatively low or zero for all three isotopes in comparison with the like-particle entanglement.

 The mutual information results for both ${}^{10}$Be and ${}^{12}$Be show a prominent feature that is shared by many of the other nuclei we study.
-Specifically, we find that the mutual information is largest for orbitals with opposite angular-momentum projection $m$.
+Specifically, in agreement with previous works~\cite{Legeza:2015fja,tichai2022combining} we find that the mutual information is largest for orbitals with opposite angular-momentum projection $m$.
 These orbitals correspond to the diagonals in each subshell within the proton-proton and neutron-neutron sectors.
 We find that these diagonals are notably darker than the rest of the matrix, indicating larger entanglement among these specific partitions.